prismlab/irmin-scylla/readme.md

 ### Examples
 This repository also contains a simple example for setting a key-value pair to database in one node and fetching it back from another.
-I have also checked in one piece of code which I run on `utop` for testing purpose, just in case it comes handy.
+I have also checked-in one piece of code which I run on `utop` for testing purpose, just in case it comes handy.

 ### Note